factorio

 Pros

-No more fiddling with cargo wagon filters and keeping the slot filters in sync across multiple trains.
-Changing a combinator at the loader and unloader is all that is required.
-Both of which can be done remotely by dropping a blueprint of the new combinator over the old.
+Pros: No more fiddling with cargo wagon filters and keeping slot filters in sync across multiple trains.
+Changing a combinator at the loader and unloader is all that’s required.
+You can do both remotely by dropping a blueprint of the new combinator over the old one.

-Up to 40 item types per wagon and 80 if you duplicate these circuits per-wagon.
+You can have up to 40 item types per wagon and 80 if you duplicate these circuits for each wagon.

 Cons

 The stack inserter (if upgraded) will insert 12 items at a time.
 All vanilla item stack sizes are not a multiple of 12.
-To compensate I rounded down most amounts to the nearest multiple of 12.
-Otherwise items with a stack size of 50 (inserters, chests, etc) would each occupy 2 slots, halving the number of item types I can transport per train.
+To compensate, I rounded down most amounts to the nearest multiple of 12.
+Otherwise, items with a stack size of 50 (inserters, chests, etc.) would each occupy two slots, halving the number of item types I can transport per train.

-I’m really impressed with the vanilla game balance here, this forces you to evaluate pragmatic tradeoffs to the additional time and complexity required to solve the problem “correctly”.
+I’m really impressed with the vanilla game balance here; this forces you to evaluate the pragmatic trade-offs between the additional time and complexity required to solve the problem “correctly.”

 Speed

-Gosh this is slow.
-Dog slow.
-Watching a single inserter trash 4000 trees, or take out 2000 rail is slower than watching paint dry.
+Gosh, this is slow.
+Dog-slow.
+Watching a single inserter trash 4,000 trees or take out 2,000 rails is slower than watching paint dry.

-A naive, rough workaround is adding another row of chests and inserters to the existing circuits:
+A naive, rough workaround is to add another row of chests and inserters to the existing circuits:

 Speed

-But this has it’s problems as well: over-insertion in the wagon, over-removal of items into the outpost, over-trashing items in the trash circuit.
-Most solved in later circuits, read on.
+But this has its problems as well: over-insertion in the wagon, over-removal of items into the outpost, and over-trashing items in the trash circuit.
+Most of these are solved in later circuits, so read on.

-Another solution that I explored was more logistic loading stations:
+Another solution I explored was to have more logistic loading stations:

 More stations

-This was also problematic due to the thundering herd of trains that would be released whenever an outpost train stop activated.
-A 30 second train load time and a single loading station does have its benefits.
+This was also problematic due to the thundering herd of trains that would be released whenever an outpost train stop was activated.
+A 30-second train load time and a single loading station do have their benefits.

 Cargo wagon fragmentation

-Successive loads, unloads, loads of the cargo wagon may only partially remove items.
-When the train returns to the station those items may be filled into different cargo slots (especially if there is trash to be removed from the wagon at the same time and slots are freed while loading).
+Successive loads and unloads of the cargo wagon may only partially remove items.
+When the train returns to the station, those items may be put into different cargo slots (especially if there’s trash to be removed from the wagon at the same time and slots are freed up during loading).

-Case in point, this reads as rail: 100 but will mess with the cargo/slot utilization (or “goodput”) of the wagon:
+Case in point: this reads as rail: 100, but it will mess with the cargo/slot utilization (or “goodput”) of the wagon:

 Cargo wagon item fragmentation

 Furthermore, you have no way of inspecting the fragmentation state.
-The only solution for this is a reset/trash stop in the train schedule to reset the wagon(s) back to a known good state (empty).
+The only solution for this is a reset/trash stop in the train’s schedule to reset the wagon(s) to a known-good state (empty).

 Reset station